UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.1.emscripten.UE4.HTML5.md

 	- others due to deprecated compiler options
 	- and so on

-- take a look at the [XXX FAQ](README.4.faq.UE4.HTML5.md) to see tips on how to fix this
+- take a look at [this FAQ](README.4.faq.UE4.HTML5.md#common-compiler-issues-when-upgrading-emscripten-toolchain) to see tips on how to fix this

 ### HTML5's Setup.sh Deep Dive